 6. Review the regulations that pertain to that specific type of facility (e.g. landfill, processing facility, etc.).

-7. Ensure that copies of the proper inspection forms, checklists and copies of the
+7. Ensure that copies of the proper inspection forms, checklists, and copies of the

 regulations are present in the vehicle.

 8. Ensure any equipment necessary for the inspection is present in the vehicle –